yeoman/yeoman.io/app/_posts/blog/2016-12-03-hello-generator-1.0.md

 ### Update to option and argument parsing

-A lot of bug accumulated around the way the generator system handled option and argument.
+A lot of bugs accumulated around the way the generator system handled option and argument.
 We believe we fixed most of these as of 1.0.

 For generator maintainers, the main changes is that argument and options are now both accessible in the same transparent way.
 Arguments are now accessed as `this.option[argumentName]` instead of `this[argumentName]`.
 The old way was often creating bugs due to clashes with other instance names.